John Donne and the Role of St Paul’s Cathedral in the Life of the Church of England

 In Donne’s day, St Paul’s had 30 Canons, each one of which had his own seat in the Cathedral’s Choir.

-St Paul’s Cathedral, the Choir.
+St Paul’s, the Choir from Above.
 From the Visual Model, rendered by Austin Corriher.

 Convocation